stellar-deprecated/horizon/docs/learn/rate-limiting.md

 title: Horizon Rate Limiting
 ---

-In order to provide service stability, horizon limits the number of requests a client can perform within a one hour window.
+In order to provide service stability, Horizon limits the number of requests a client can perform within a one hour window.
 By default this is set to 3600 requests per hour -- an average of one request per second.

 ## Response headers for rate limiting

-Every response from horizon sets advisory headers to inform clients of their standing with rate limiting system:
+Every response from Horizon sets advisory headers to inform clients of their standing with rate limiting system:

 |          Header         |                               Description                                |